Vision AI

 4 Times Faster for Typical Single-Shot Detectors

-SWaP-optimized AI
+SWaP-Optimized AI

 Multi-Spectral Data Fusion